Generic properties of topological groups: Preliminaries

 \begin{proof}[Proof of Proposition~\ref{p.count_inf_alg_c_sgp}] Fix an algebraically closed group $H$.
 By Theorem~\ref{t.lowenheim_skolem} there is a countably infinite elementary subgroup $G$ of $H$.
 We claim that $G$ is algebraically closed.

 Pick any finite system $(E,I)$ of equations and inequations with parameters from $G$ such that $(E,I)$ has a solution in some bigger group $K\geq G$.
+Clearly, we may choose $K$ so that $G=H\cap K$.
 By Theorem~\ref{t.amalgamated_free_product} there is a group $M$ such that $H,K\leq M$.
 Clearly, $(E,I)$ has a solution in $M$ but contains only parameters from $G$.
 Since $H$ is algebraically closed, $(E,I)$ has a solution in $H$ as well.
 Moreover, $(E,I)$ has a solution in $G$ because $G$ is an elementary subgroup of $H$, which concludes the proof. \end{proof}

 \begin{defi} A group $G$ is \textbf{homogeneous} if any isomorphism between two finitely generated subgroups of $G$ extends to an automorphism of $G$.
 If this extension can always be chosen to be an inner automorphism, then $G$ is \textbf{strongly homogeneous}. \end{defi}